 You were so small once.
 You fit in my arms.
 And there were times which I look back at now and I see where I missed the best opportunities to read you a bedtime story.
-My favorites was called Silly Sally (She’s the one that went to town, walking backwards, upside down).
+My favorite was called Silly Sally (She’s the one that went to town, walking backwards, upside down).

 There are times when I should have stayed longer or done more and played harder.
 There are times when I let my own ideas overtake my better sense of judgement.
 There are times when I dropped the ball.
 There were days when my own faults got in the way and my assumptions and fear took over.
 There were times when being human was not helpful.

 I claim this.
 I own it.
 I acknowledge this and I’ve grown from this.
 The one thing I have learned in the last almost 17 years is that being human is a tough job.
 So is being a Father.
 And being a kid isn’t so easy either.
 I forget this sometimes.
 I think we all do.